-Developing an Internet brand requires a two -part strategy.
+Developing an Internet brand requires a two-part strategy.
 The first part is about how a company finds, serves, and satisfies its customers.
 The second focuses on how a company utilizes media and communicates a clear message in competitive and confusing online markets.
 The Website is first tool of e-brand making.
+A good

-A good website doesn't just require technical skills but also expertise of marketers and marketing literate artists.
+Figure 8.3.
+Different aspects of e-branding (Verma & Agarwal, 2004) website doesn't just require technical skills but also expertise of marketers and marketing literate artists.